fs98/calculator/README.md

 8.  _Advanced_: Add a “backspace” button, so the user can undo if they click the wrong number.

 9.  _Advanced_: Add keyboard support!

+Check it out by clicking on the link: [Calculator](https://fs98.github.io/calculator/)